strotlog/HyperMetroidRandomizerCLI/README.md

     dotnet run -- --difficulty Casual

 difficulty can be Casual, Veteran, Masochist, or Max (Max is experimental, appeared to be commented out in the original rando)

+### Github info

+This repo is shown as "17+N commits ahead, 17 commits behind" the original due to removal of a file from this fork's repo history.
+The 17 commits are otherwise actually identical between the repos, but unfortunately git considers these commits as divergent.

 Original repo: [Hyper Metroid Item Randomizer by Galamoz](https://github.com/Galamoz/HyperMetroidRandomizer)